idpNET/Grbl-Panel/README.md

 # Grbl-Panel
-A control panel for Grbl
+**An extended** control panel for Grbl!

+Most recent changes:

+1- In certain instances, users may require importing settings from a file instead of the board.
+Consequently, I've included options for Grbl settings import and export.